 You can easily get the Smart Choice ESL Textbook series on Amazon today:

-World Link: Another Solid ESL Textbook for Adults
+World Link: A Solid ESL Textbook for Adults

 World Link makes an excellent choice for beginner adult students.
 It’s definitely one of my favourite ESL books for adults.